-The nursing program at UMass Boston trains nurses to go beyond the call of nursing and become advocates for underserved populations and serving diverse communities.
-The program offers a bachelors, masters, Doctor of Nursing Practice program, and a post-graduate APRN certificate program.
-Classes are offered on campus, online and in hybrid formats.
+The nursing program at UMass Boston trains nurses to go beyond the call of nursing and become advocates for underserved populations and serve diverse communities.
+The program offers a bachelor’s, master’s, Doctor of Nursing Practice program, and a post-graduate APRN certificate program.
+Classes are offered on campus, online, and in hybrid formats.
 First-year nursing students can enter a program known as the CNHS First-Year Scholars to gain access to mentors, help with navigating the school, and workshops to help develop their career or further education.

-UMass Boston, or University of Massachusetts Boston, is the only public research university in Boston, and is part of the UMass System.
+UMass Boston, or the University of Massachusetts Boston, is the only public research university in Boston and is part of the UMass System.
 The school has a Carnegie classification of R2: Doctoral Universities — High research activity.
-Over 31,000 students enroll at UMass Boston each academic semester in pursuit of degrees that include bachelors, masters, and doctoral degrees, and certificates.
+Over 31,000 students enrolled at UMass Boston each academic semester in pursuit of degrees that include bachelor’s, master’s, and doctoral degrees, and certificates.

 6. Massachusetts College of Pharmacy & Health Sciences

 The School of Nursing at Massachusetts College of Pharmacy & Health Sciences features multiple options for students who are seeking various options for their careers as a nurse.
 The school offers programs that include RN to MSN, BSN, Doctor of Nursing Practice, Psychiatric Mental Health Nurse Practitioner, and graduate certificates in nursing.
 The program features the latest in simulation technologies and learning equipment, clinical rotations with Massachusetts General Hospital, and are designed in collaboration with Harvard-affiliated hospitals.